turgaysebzecioglu/game-AIML/README.md

 # game-AIML
-A paintball game written in the AIML/
+Games written in the AIML/
-The language of this game is Turkish
+The natural language of these games is Turkish